FOX2920/Weather_DashBoard/README.md

 - **Email Notifications**: Users can register and unsubscribe to receive daily weather forecast information via email.
 Email confirmation is required.
 - **Deployment**: The application is deployed and live.

-### Nice to Have

-- **Responsive Design**: The application looks good on all devices, including desktops, tablets, and mobile phones.
-- **Smooth Animations**: The user interface includes smooth animations to enhance the user experience.

 ## Project Structure

 ```